zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The Andriod emulator run button is highlighted in the Visual Studio toolbar.](media/image171.png "Visual Studio Toolbar")

     a.
-Alternately, you can right-click on the CIMobile.Droid project, select Debug, then select **Start new instance**
+Alternately, you can right-click on the CIMobile.Droid project, select Debug, then select **Start new instance**.

 3. The Android emulator should appear, and then launch the PolicyConnect app within.